 It writes this info in Finder's "SpotLight Comments".
 If it can determine a download location in a browser cache file it will use this instead.

 File Juicer saves two log files in your ~/Library/Logs folder.
 "FileJuicerLog.txt" records which files have been searched and "FileJuicerResultsLog.txt" what has been found.
 The results log lists several columns of information.
 Sample Log.
 The first column is the offset in bytes from the beginning of the file and the next number is the size of the found file.
-Then follows the type of the extracted file, its "number" counting from the beginning of the file, the file name it is extracted from and lastly a checksum (used to eliminate duplicates).
+Then follows the type of the extracted file, its "number" counting from the beginning of the file, the file name it is extracted from (which may be a temporary file), the file which was juiced (and which may itself contain files) and lastly a checksum (used to eliminate duplicates).

 File Juicer can detect compressed data embedded with the bz2 and deflate algorithms.
 This will save out files with the extension .inflated or .un-bzip2ed, with an offset in the file name.
 This will also show up in the log file as those are juiced after being decompressed.
 If a regular zip file is found inside, it is saved out as such, so you can decompress it manually.